 Two factors that can influence airtime on roller coasters are their height and speed.
 Exceptionally fast and tall coasters, however, do not necessarily deliver a lot of airtime.
 In fact, some of the world’s tallest, as well as fastest coasters offer relatively little in the way of airtime.
 The design of the hills and other elements have much more to do with airtime than sheer height and speed.

 Examples of Coasters that Deliver Airtime

 Steel hypercoasters (rides with lifts hills of about 200 to 250 feet and no inversions) are designed for speed and airtime.
 Two of the best, and ones that deliver glorious pops of floater air are:

 Wooden coasters are sometimes known for their ejector air.
 Two that offer plenty of airtime are:

 The more recent category of wooden-steel hybrid coasters (which have wooden structures, but an innovative steel track known as IBox track) are also known for their great airtime moments.
 Two that pour on the out-of-your-seat sensation:

 - Twisted Colossus at Six Flags Magic Mountain

 - Steel Vengeance at Cedar Point.
-According to the park, upon its debut in 2018, it will have the most airtime on any roller coaster in the world (27.2 seconds).
+According to the park, it delivers 27.2 seconds of airtime over the course of its ride.
+That ranks it among the most airtime-producing roller coasters in the world.